 For starters, many tourist attractions are closed.
 What are you going to do there?
 You might be locked up in your hotel for the duration of your trip.
 You might as well stay at home.

 Secondly, are you the type of traveler who always gets travel insurance when traveling abroad?
-That’s good, but be advised that many travel policies don’t cover pandemics.
-It’s important you check the terms and conditions carefully.
+That’s good but be advised that many travel policies don’t cover pandemics.
+It’s important to check the terms and conditions carefully.
 Don’t automatically assume you will be covered under your travel insurance policy.